Member Organizations

 International Standards on Auditing

-According to Article 9 of the Independent Financial Audit Act of 2016, audits must be conducted in accordance with ISA and other pronouncements as issued by the IAASB.
-The 2022 Handbook of International Quality Management, Auditing, Review, Other Assurance, And Related Services Pronouncements is translated and published for application.
+According to Article 9 of the Independent Financial Audit Act of 2016, audits must be conducted in accordance with International Standards on Auditing (ISA) and other pronouncements as issued by the International Auditing and Assurance Standards Board (IAASB).
+The most recent Handbook of International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements has been translated and is available for application in the jurisdiction.

 Current Status: Adopted